 Stress Reduction Techniques

-- Mindfulness Meditation: Practice mindfulness or deep breathing exercises to reduce stress.
+Mindfulness Meditation: Practice deep breathing to reduce stress.

-- Regular Physical Activity: Exercise releases endorphins, which improve mood and reduce stress.
+Regular Physical Activity: Exercise releases feel-good chemicals and reduces stress.

 Quality Sleep's Role in Insulin Health

-Quality sleep is integral to maintaining and improving insulin sensitivity.
-Poor sleep patterns are linked to increased insulin resistance and higher blood glucose levels.
-To promote better sleep:
+Good sleep is vital for insulin sensitivity.
+Poor sleep patterns are linked to increased insulin resistance and higher blood sugar.

 Understanding the Relationship Between Insulin Levels and Health